 Cluster scaling allows users to change the number of running instances in a cluster without needing to recreate the cluster.
 Users may increase or decrease the number of instances in node groups or add new node groups to existing clusters.
 If a cluster fails to scale properly, all changes will be rolled back.

-2.8.4 Data-locality
+2.8.4 Data locality

-It is extremely important for data processing applications to perform work locally on the same rack, OpenStack Compute node, or virtual machine.
-Hadoop supports a data-locality feature and can schedule jobs to task tracker nodes that are local for the input stream.
+For optimal performance, it is best for data processing applications to work on data local to the same rack, OpenStack Compute node, or virtual machine.
+Hadoop supports a data locality feature and can schedule jobs to task tracker nodes that are local for the input stream.
 In this manner the task tracker nodes can communicate directly with the local data nodes.